NREL/floris/docs/source/examples/example_0005.rst

 In this example, the FLORIS model is adjusted within the code and provides examples of how to make various adjustments.

-The floris model and interface are initially instantiated as before, but then the number of turbines and their locations are changed via the line:
+The FLORIS model and interface are initially instantiated as before, but then the number of turbines and their locations are changed via the line:

 .. code-block:: python3